Matthew Pritzker

-Matthew Pritzker (born May 28, 1982) is an American investor and businessperson based in Chicago, Illinois.
+Matthew Pritzker (born May 28, 1982) is an American heir based in Chicago, Illinois.
 In 2008 he founded the Matthew Pritzker Company.
-The company’s focus is on building businesses across a variety of industries—including real estate, technology, media, consumer, and manufacturing.
+The company's focus is on investing Pritzker's inheritance in real estate, technology, media, consumer, and manufacturing.
 Pritzker supports a number of local and national charities and institutions.

 Early life and education

 Matthew Pritzker was born May 28, 1982 to Irene Pritzker (née Dryburgh) and Robert Pritzker of the Pritzker family.
 His American family is engaged in business and philanthropy.
-He grew up in Chicago, Illinois and is an alumnus of New Trier High School.
+He grew up in Chicago, Illinois, and is an alumnus of New Trier High School.
 He attended American University.

 Career

 In 2008, following a series of successful real estate investments, he formed The Matthew Pritzker Company.
 The company focuses on building businesses across a variety of industries—including real estate, technology, media, consumer, and manufacturing.
 Crain's Chicago Business named Pritzker to their “40 under 40” list of businesspeople, when he was 29.

 The Matthew Pritzker Company has a portfolio of investments in companies such as cameo, SpaceX, Fairgrounds Craft Coffee & Tea, and Blaze Pizza, as well as continued investments in real estate.
 In 2012 Pritzker bought a stake in the Colson Group, a caster manufacturing company that his father Robert Pritzker had helped build decades earlier.